Care Team Gets Her Back to an Active Life

 “It was a dead, screeching halt in my normal life,” Christy said.
 Now, she’s stronger than ever.

 Christy was diagnosed with colon cancer when she was 41 years old.
 As a Korean-American, she had a very low risk and that, along with her young age, made her diagnosis rare.
 The type of tumor Christy had typically takes years to develop and the early stages are asymptomatic, meaning she carried it without knowing for nearly a decade before her symptoms showed.
 How she was diagnosed was just as unexpected.

 At first, Christy went in for what she thought was an ulcer, but turned out to be gallstones.
 When she was referred to a gastroenterologist, she met Christian Stevoff, MD, who recommended she get an MRI after an ultrasound identified a growth in her liver.
 That MRI would reveal a tumor; a biopsy would confirm she had colon cancer.

-Treatment for Christy meant only surgery – she was comparatively lucky and would not need chemotherapy.
-David Bentrem, MD took out Christy’s gallbladder, the tumor and about 27 lymph nodes, all of which appeared clean because of how quickly the team caught the cancer.
+Treatment for Christy meant only surgery, and no chemotherapy.
+David Bentrem, MD, took out Christy’s gallbladder, the tumor and about 27 lymph nodes, all of which showed no sign of cancer.
 The whole surgery took an hour and a half.

 “I was strong, but I also had a bit luck on my side.
 And a great staff,” Christy said.
 “It wasn’t just the physicians who gave amazing care, but people like Linda, the people who schedule the appointments, handle the insurance.
 Every little thing, they were like, 'Don’t worry about it.
 You worry about making sure you’re healthy.
 We’re going to take care of it.'”